Cook from Leaf to Root to keep edible foods like peels, seeds, cores and over ripe produce out of the waste. Get started with these recipes and tips.

 Let's cook smarter to reduce food waste

 A lot of this food is edible.
 Globally, we throw away 1.3 billion tons of perfectly edible food every year.
-If we Save 1/3 of food, we would have four times the food needed to feed the world’s 820 million undernourished people every year.
+By saving 1/3 of food, we would have four times the food needed to feed the world’s 820 million undernourished people every year.
 This is what we should aim, during Ramadan and beyond.

 Let’s start by focussing on four common foods that we would normally throw away in own kitchens while preparing Iftar and Suhoor.